Get in touch

 Arriving at MPW

-Real Transfers LTD is our airport pick up service for our London students.
-If you require an airport transfer service, you must submit your flight details and have sent payment (if applicable) two weeks in advance of your flight.
+Real Transfers LTD is our airport pick up service for our residential London students.
+If you require an airport transfer service, you must submit your flight details and have and transfer payment at least two weeks in advance of your flight.

 On arrivals day, your taxi driver will be present in the Arrivals Hall (after luggage collection) at the airport to meet and greet you on arrival.
 They will display a Meet board with your name, the taxi company logo and our school’s name.
 If you cannot find your taxi driver on arrival day, please stay calm, stay where you are and call their emergency number.
-The emergency contact number for Real Transfer Ltd is +44 (0) 20 8240 4456.
+The emergency contact number for Real Transfer Ltd is TBC.

 They will assist you in locating the driver to ensure your safe arrival to MPW.
 Our team have an emergency plan in place to assist you in the event of complications.